-- 7.1.2 The funding outlook beyond next year is very uncertain.
+- 6.1.2 The funding outlook beyond next year is very uncertain.
 Radical changes were also proposed by the Government to the local government finance system which were all due to come in to effect in April 2020.
 However, these changes were delayed by the Government with a revised target implementation date of April 2021.
 Progress stalled due to the pandemic and the proposed changes were deferred again.
 Following the Autumn Statement in November it became apparent that the changes would be delayed again.
-Whilst it is clear that the earliest that any major changes will now be implemented is April 2025, there is currently no commitment to exactly what changes will be implemented or when this might happen. - 7.1.3 The Government have again, for the fifth consecutive year, only provided a one-year local government finance settlement although some indicative policy guidance for 2024/25 has been provided.
-However, combined with the uncertainty around what changes may be made to the local government finance system, it is very unlikely that the Council will have any real clarity on its funding for 2024/25 and later years until we receive our settlement in December 2023, less than 4 months before the start of the financial year which has now been the case for five consecutive years which clearly makes medium-term financial planning exceptionally difficult.
+Whilst it is clear that the earliest that any major changes will now be implemented is April 2025, there is currently no commitment to exactly what changes will be implemented or when this might happen. - 6.1.3 The Government have again, for the fifth consecutive year, only provided a one year provisional local government finance settlement although some indicative policy guidance for 2024/25 has been provided.
+Combined with the uncertainty around what changes may be made to the local government finance system, it is very unlikely that the Council will have any real clarity on its funding for 2024/25 and later years until we receive our settlement in December 2023, less than 4 months before the start of the financial year which has now been the case for five years which clearly makes medium term financial planning exceptionally difficult.
 It is therefore essential that the Council maintains financial flexibility so that it is able to set a legal, balanced budget should the actual position be significantly different from the tentative projections included in this report for future years.
-The changes to the local government finance system that are being considered will potentially have very significant implications for the Council and could include: - A new formula used to assess relative needs which will impact on the distribution of available resources between councils. - Potential changes to the business rates system, - The "reset of the local government finance system" which would see the benefits of all growth in business rates income since 2013/14 rebased across the country.
+The changes to the local government finance system that are being considered will potentially have very significant implications for the Council and could include: - A new formula used to assess relative needs which will impact on the distribution of available resources between councils. - Potential changes to the business rates system. - The "reset of the local government finance system" which would see the benefits of all growth in business rates and council tax income since 2013/14 rebased across the country.
 This could see 100% of the growth that we have seen lost immediately or a lower percentage given up which could be phased over a number of years.
-Whilst we would lose the benefit from growth in our area, we would benefit from a share of the growth achieved in other parts of the country.
+Whilst we would lose the benefit from growth in our area, we would benefit from a share of the growth achieved in other parts of the country. - The inclusion of data from the 2021 census to update the data from the 2011 census which is still currently in use.
+The impact of this on the Council will depend on how key data for settlement purposes (such as population) have changed compared t the national average.

-- The inclusion of data from the 2021 census to update the data from the 2011 census which is still currently in use.
-The impact of this on the Council will depend on how key data for settlement purposes (such as population) have changed compared to the national average. - The future arrangements for the New Homes Bonus (NHB) scheme including whether any such scheme is available in future.
+- The future arrangements for the New Homes Bonus (NHB) scheme including whether any such scheme is available in future.
 The Government have again deferred the introduction of a new system and have rolled forward the approach used in 2022/23.
-However, a new system is expected to be introduced at some point in the future which could impact significantly on the Council as New Homes Bonus is a significant funding stream for the Council.
-A further consultation on the scheme is expected in coming months with changes potentially implemented with effect from 2024/25. - 7.1.4 The Council will continue to take opportunities to respond through all available consultation processes linked to the introduction of these changes to lobby for a fair funding settlement for Telford & Wrekin residents.
-The Council sent a response to the provisional settlement which was agreed by the Cabinet Member for Finance, Governance & Customer Services.
+However, a new system is expected to be introduced at some point in the future which could impact significantly on the Council as New Homes Bonus is a significant funding stream for the Council. - 6.1.4 The Council will continue to take opportunities to respond through all available consultation processes linked to the introduction of these changes to lobby for a fair funding settlement for Telford & Wrekin residents.
+The Council will also send a response to the provisional settlement.
+All consultation responses will be agreed by the Cabinet Member for Finance, Governance & Customer Services.

-7.2 Other areas of uncertainty:
+6.2 Other areas of uncertainty: